-Pursuant to applicable requirements of Rule 14a-8 under the Securities Exchange Act of 1934, proposals of shareholders intended to be presented at the 2024 Annual Meeting of Shareholders must be received by us no later than November 23, 2023, in order to be considered for inclusion in our Proxy Statement and form of proxy/voting instruction related to that meeting.
+Pursuant to applicable requirements of Rule 14a-8 under the Securities Exchange Act of 1934, proposals of shareholders intended to be presented at the 2024 Annual Meeting of Shareholders must be received by us no later than November 25, 2024, in order to be considered for inclusion in our Proxy Statement and form of proxy/voting instruction related to that meeting.
 Such proposals will need to be in writing and comply with SEC regulations regarding the inclusion of shareholder proposals in Company-sponsored proxy materials.

-For a shareholder's notice of nomination of one or more director nominations to be included in our Proxy Statement and form of proxy/voting instructions pursuant to the proxy access right included in Section 1.9 of our By-Laws, the Company must receive such written notice no earlier than the close of business on December 5, 2023 and no later than the close of business on January 4, 2024.
+For a shareholder's notice of nomination of one or more director nominations to be included in our Proxy Statement and form of proxy/voting instructions pursuant to the proxy access right included in Section 1.9 of our By-Laws, the Company must receive such written notice no earlier than the close of business on December 9, 2024 and no later than the close of business on January 8, 2025.
 The notice must contain the information required in our By-Laws, and the shareholder(s) and nominee(s) must comply with the information and other requirement in our By-Laws relating to the inclusion of nominees in our proxy materials.

-In addition, our By-Laws require that for any shareholder proposal for other business or director nomination to be properly brought before the 2024 Annual Meeting of Shareholders, the shareholder proposal or director nomination must comply with the advance notice requirements set forth in our By-Laws, and the Company must receive written notice of the matter no earlier than the close of business on January 4, 2024 and no later than the close of business on February 3, 2024.
+In addition, our By-Laws require that for any shareholder proposal for other business or director nomination to be properly brought before the 2025 Annual Meeting of Shareholders, the shareholder proposal or director nomination must comply with the advance notice requirements set forth in our By-Laws (which include information required under Rule 14a-19), and the Company must receive written notice of the matter no earlier than the close of business on January 8, 2025 and no later than the close of business on February 7, 2025.
 Each such written notice must contain the information set forth in our By-Laws.
 The advance notice requirement in our By-Laws supersedes the notice period in Rule 14a-4(c)(1) under the Securities Exchange Act of 1934 regarding discretionary proxy authority with respect to shareholder business.